pouakai-tarns-sunrise-mount-taranaki

 The path to Pouakai Hut

 Once you break through the bushline the views will start to get a bit more open.
-If it’s clear you will see green layers of the mountain.
+If it’s a clear day you will see all the green layers.
 However, if it’s too cloudy in the valley here, it doesn’t directly mean that Mount Taranaki won’t be visible as well.

 pouakai-tarns-boardwalk